Starting with R

 Test your installation

 But let’s make sure everything is working perfectly before we dive into the tutorials.
 Want to test whether all packages installed correctly and you’re ready to go?
-We’ve created a test script that checks whterh all is ok.
+We’ve created a test script that checks whether all is ok.

-Download our test script and run it in RStudio.
+Download our test script and run it in Positron.
 If everything is working properly, you’ll see detailed progress updates, sample results, and a nice completion message with a celebration plot at the end.
 If there are any issues, the script will try to tell you what is wrong.

 📥 Download Test Script